microsoft/vscode-cpptools/Documentation/LanguageServer/colorization.md

 # Theming

 Colors can be associated using the existing support for theming and color customization in VS Code.
-Documentation on Theming in VS Code can be found <a HREF="https://code.visualstudio.com/docs/getstarted/themes">here</a>.
+Documentation on Theming in VS Code can be found [here](https://code.visualstudio.com/docs/getstarted/themes)

-Colors are associated with <a HREF="https://macromates.com/manual/en/language_grammars#naming_conventions">TextMate scopes</a>.
+Colors are associated with [TextMate scopes](https://macromates.com/manual/en/language_grammars#naming_conventions).

 # IntelliSense Tokens and Scopes